mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 In settings where psionics are uncommon or illegal he must find a teacher, normally one of the underground Psionics Institutes.
 Finding such an instructor is an adventure in itself.
 Most teachers will charge at least Cr.
-5,000 to test the character’s abilities.
+5,000 to test the character's abilities.
 Testing takes two weeks.

-The fi rst step is testing a character’s Psionic Strength, which is determined as described above (2d6 – number of terms served).
+The fi rst step is testing a character's Psionic Strength, which is determined as described above (2d6 – number of terms served).
 If the character still has any Psionic Strength remaining, he can be trained.